mozman/ezdxf/docs/source/dxfentities/shape.rst

 (\*.SHX).
 You can specify the scale and rotation for each shape reference as you add it.
 You can not create shapes with *ezdxf*, you can just insert shape references.

-Create a :class:`Shape` reference in layouts and blocks by factory function :meth:`~Layout.add_shape`.
+Create a :class:`Shape` reference in layouts and blocks by factory function :meth:`~ezdxf.modern.layouts.Layout.add_shape`.

 DXF Attributes for Shape
 ------------------------